Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   The custom_fine_tune function fine-tunes the pre-trained BERT model on custom datasets, using predefined training arguments.
 #### 10.)
 Generate advice
   The function generate_advice is designed to generate a summarized version of a given text prompt using a pre-trained BART model.
 This function tokenizes the input prompt, generates a summary, and then decodes the summary back into text.
+#### 11.)
+Summarize Text
+ The function is designed to generate a summarized version of a given input text using a pre-trained BART model.
+This function takes a text input, tokenizes it, generates a summary, and then decodes the summary back into human-readable text.
 #### 16.)
 Creating an Interactive UI:
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.